-The US Transport Security Administration (TSA) has fared poorly in a recent survey of frequent business fliers.
+The US Transport Security Administration (TSA) fared poorly in a October 2013 survey of frequent business fliers.

 An online survey of 2,415 respondents was conducted by FlyerTalk, the world’s largest online travel community, in partnership with Frequent Business Traveler magazine.